About the Journal

 We are particularly interested in research that addresses real-world challenges, offering actionable insights to businesses, policymakers, and educators.
 By fostering a global dialogue, Sustainability Letters strives to inspire positive change, drive sustainable innovation, and shape a future where businesses thrive in harmony with the planet and society.

-The journal will be a true Open Access Journal, i.e., the Journal will not charge any submission, publication or access fees.
-In general, the journal will follow the principles of the Directory of Open Access Journals (https://doaj.org/publishers#advice).
+The journal is a true Open Access Journal, i.e., the Journal does not charge any submission, publication or access fees.
+In general, the journal follows the principles of the Directory of Open Access Journals (https://doaj.org/publishers#advice).

 Join us in this transformative journey toward a sustainable future.
 Submit your impactful short paper of 3,500 to 6,000 words (including references, and accounting for 250 words per table/figure) and be part of a community dedicated to reshaping the landscape of management sciences with sustainability at its core.